bharatnautiyal/ELK_Stack/README.md

 sudo htpasswd -c /etc/nginx/.htpasswd your-username

-### Ensure Proper Ownership and Permissions:

-#### Make sure that the .htpasswd file has the correct ownership and permissions so that Nginx can read it.
-You can set the ownership to the Nginx user (www-data on Ubuntu) and limit access to it:
+### Ensure .htpasswd file has Proper Ownership and Permissions so that Nginx can read it.

 sudo chown www-data:www-data /etc/nginx/.htpasswd